-This type of transaction must be made in person at the branch.
-Please contact your branch by dialling 1 877 522-3863, during regular business hours, to explore options available to you.
+Please contact your advisor in your local branch or call 1 877 522 3863 during regular business hours to explore options available to you.

 How can I transfer funds between my Laurentian Bank account and that of another financial institution?

 It’s possible to transfer funds from an account held at another financial institution to your Laurentian Bank account through our LBCDirect online banking service.
 However, it’s not possible to transfer funds online from your Laurentian Bank account to an account held at another financial institution.

 If you wish to transfer funds from your Laurentian Bank account to an account held at another financial institution, you can establish a direct deposit agreement with the receiving institution.

 How do I transfer funds between Laurentian Bank accounts?

 A transfer of funds between two different accounts can be performed through LBCDirect, in the "Transfers" tab.
 You will be able to select from which account and to which account the transfer must take place.
 View the instructional videos for more details.

 How do I cancel a pre-authorized payment?

 Pre-authorized payments are agreements, usually contractual in nature, made between you and a given company.
 Therefore, if you wish to interrupt payments, you must contact the company directly to make appropriate arrangements.
 Pre-authorized payments should cease automatically.
 Please note that we do not have the authority to terminate a contract between you and another company.